Location: Devon Hotel, 390 Devon Street East, New Plymouth, New Zealand

 Please note: this workshop is aimed at dairy-focused rural professionals who are already have some proficiency in Farmax and/or OverseerFM.
 The farm systems modelling will be completed via Farmax, so some degree of proficiency of this tool is required.

-If you already have OverseerFM experience and need to improve your Farmax proficiency, Farmax has made a course available a week earlier on 28 October in New Plymouth.
-You can register for that course here.
+If you already have OverseerFM experience and need to improve your Farmax proficiency, Farmax has made a course available - date to be confirmed.
 This Farmax course will cover setting up a long term model and scenario including the analysis and interpretation of results and key outputs.

 If you do not have experience with either Farmax or OverseerFM, and you are not able to attend the Farmax course, we recommend that you hold off attending this workshop until you have developed more proficiency in the use of these tools.

-The NZAGRC is planning similar training workshops on sheep and beef farm modelling in 2022.
-If you are interested in attending, please register your interest (and location) with NZIPIM at email@example.com
+The NZAGRC is running a similar training workshop on sheep and beef farm modelling in Hastings on 15 March 2022.

 6 NZIPIM CPD hours